How UNICEF Is Helping Rohingya Children Stay Healthy and Keep Learning

 The opportunity to learn also gives children a chance to experience the healing power of friendship.

-"I feel strongest when I am with my best friend,” says Romayasa (right).
-Only nine years old, she and her friend Anowara have experienced horrors no child should.
+"I feel strongest when I am with my best friend,” says Romayasa (above, right).
+Only 9 years old, she and her friend Anowara have experienced horrors no child should.
 But thanks to UNICEF and its partners, they have survived and are moving forward.
 “We met here in the camp six months ago, and I’m stronger now than when I arrived."

 The targeted violence that has left the Rohingya trapped in limbo is only the latest trauma inflicted upon a vulnerable people.
 For decades, the Rohingya have endured attacks on their cultural identity and legal nationality, forced to watch their children grow up without access to such basic human rights as education, healthcare and even food.